 April is Irritable Bowel Syndrome (IBS) Awareness month

 Do you find yourself plagued with unpleasant, unpredictable and often inexplicable digestive symptoms?
 You are not alone!
-It is reported that around 20 percent of the population suffers with IBS, and cases are increasing every year.
-Symptoms can range from uncomfortable through to having a significant impact on your quality of life.
+It is reported that 20-30 percent of the population suffers with IBS, and cases are increasing every year.
+Symptoms can range from uncomfortable to severe and having a significant impact on your quality of life.

 What is IBS?

 IBS is really an umbrella term given to a collection of unexplained symptoms, which usually appear together.
 Increasingly common, symptoms of IBS can vary from person to person but can include the following: